The Minister's Wooing: Aaron Burr

 Based on the real-life Vice President of the United States, Burr is a grandson of Jonathan Edwards.
 Stowe uses him as an example of some of the ill effects of being raised in Calvinistic fanaticism.
 Burr attempts to woo Mary as well as Virginie.
 Mary confronts him with his attempted adultery (pp. 362–63), and he withdraws.
 But this does not stop him from his "brilliant and unscrupulous political intrigues" and ultimate, total disgrace (p.
 428).
 "Chased from society, pointed at everywhere by the finger of hatred, so accursed in common esteem… one seems to see in a doom so much above that of other men the power of an avenging Nemesis for sins beyond those of ordinary humanity." (p.
 428, Hurst & Co. ed.)

 Miss Prissy Diamond

-The town dressmaker and busy body.
-Although James returns to town, Mary believes she has an obligation to marry Minister Hopkins.
-Miss Prissy tells the minister about Mary's true love.
-Hopkins calls off the wedding, so that Mary and James are free to marry.
+The town dressmaker and busybody.
+Although James returns to town, Mary believes that she has an obligation to marry Minister Hopkins.
+Miss Prissy tells the minister about Mary's true love, and he calls off the wedding so that Mary and James are free to marry.